l4nk332/renga/README.md

 `)
 ```

-We can then wrap `styles` in a `style` tag and append it as necessary:
+We can then wrap `styles` in a `style` tag and append it as necessary.
+Notice how the class names have been prefixed with the module name we
+provided:

 ```javascript
 style(styles)